 We convey to King Charles III, The Queen Consort and all the Royal Family our greatest sympathy.

-The Balchin Family Society exists to promote and make available research into Balchin Family History, to organise Society Gatherings and Meetings and to produce and circulate a Newsletter.
+The Balchin Family Society is run by volunteers within the Society and exists to promote Balchin Family history, to organise Society Gatherings and Meetings and to produce and circulate a biannual Newsletter to its members.

 The Balchin Family Society was founded in 1991 by The Rt Hon.
 The Lord Lingfield, DL, Kt, the late Professor William Balchin (formerly Professor of Geography at Swansea University) and the late Mrs Patricia Green (a very gifted amateur genealogist, a relation of Richard Balchin, an early nineteenth century surgeon and mayor of Godalming).

 Today it has a very hard-working committee drawn from family members from all over the country.